backdrop-contrib/zurb_foundation_5/README.md

 - partials for people to work on different themes of the website (seasonal, regional, etc)

 FOUNDATION FOLDER
-- partials from the official Zurb Foundation 5 framework
+- partials from the official ZURB Foundation 5 framework

 USAGE
 -----